Craigryy/halo/README.md

 A token is generated upon login, which is use to perform various task in which token is required.The token has an expiration time of 30mins .Token is only visible/exposed on login.

-POST /auth/login | login a User
+GET /user | get all users
-Parameter : {"name":"james","password":"12345"}
+Parameter : nil

-GET user /user | get a single user
+GET /user/<public_id> | get a single user
-Parameter : id
+Parameter : public_id

 BOOK-CATEGORY url data: id = bookcategory id